Breast Cancer Treatment

 • Transverse rectus abdominis musculocutaneous (TRAM) flap: In this procedure, tissue from the lower abdominal wall is moved up to the chest to create a breast mound.
 It usually does not require an implant.
 Moving muscle and tissue from the lower abdomen to the chest results in flattening of the lower abdomen, with results similar to a “tummy tuck.”

-• Deep inferior epigastric perforators (DIEP) flap: A technique in which skin and soft tissue are taken from the abdomen to re-create the breast without using the abdominal muscle.
+• Deep inferior epigastric perforators flap: In this technique, skin and soft tissue are taken from the abdomen to recreate the breast without using the abdominal muscle.

 • Latissimus dorsi flap: A section of skin and muscle from the back is used to reconstruct the breast.
 An implant also may be used with this procedure.